loimu/zeit/Readme.md

  A Qt frontend for `crontab` and `at` - [Zeit](http://loimu.tk/zeit/)

 ### What it does ###
- Provides possibility of quickly adding and editing crontab tasks via user-friendly interface.
+ Provides possibility of quickly adding and editing `crontab` and `at` tasks via user-friendly interface.

 ### Build and run ###